obpy/obpy/src/doc/source/core-dev/codingstandard.rst

 .. note::

-    If you haven't already, read the :doc:`OpenBlox CLA (Contributor License Agreement) </core-dev/cla>`.
+    If you haven't already,
+    read the :doc:`OpenBlox CLA (Contributor License Agreement) </core-dev/cla>`.

 General
 =======

+* All variable/module/class/file names, in addition to comments, are written with American English.
 * Indentation is done with 4 spaces.
 Never, *ever*, use tabs.
 * Use UNIX-style newline endings for all files you create/modfiy.